qlik-demo-team/qdt-components/docs/components/QdtMapBox.md

-## Create a map with layers using MapBox
+# QdtMapBox: *Create a map with layers using MapBox*

 ![QdtMapBox](../assets/picassoMapbox.png "QdtMapBox")